 We're all just walking each other home.- Ram Dass

-I have left my own country for 20 years and along the way I have interrogated myself on the meaning of home, belonging and inclusion.
+I left my own country more than 20 years ago and along the way I interrogated myself on the meaning of home, belonging and inclusion.

 The hardest part before we can arrive home is giving up the illusion of mere fitting in at the expenses of true belonging.
 Giving up a story we think we are part of, giving up the idea of where the journey is going is the crux.